Mindaugas132/caesar_cipher/README.md

 For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.
 The method is named after Julius Caesar, who used it in his private correspondence.

 This is simple JAVA app, that let's you to decode and encode Caesar cipher.
+It works only with original left shift of 3 cypher.